 - Heat the cooking oil in a sauce pan, add onion, garlic, fennel and chili flakes.
 Fry the aromatics on medium heat for 7 minutes, stir continuously.

-- Add thyme, white wine, chicken bone broth, tomato paste into the same sauce pan.
-Zest 1 lemon and add the zest into the broth.
+- Add thyme, white wine, chicken bone broth, tomato paste, lemon zest into the same sauce pan.

 - Cover the sauce pan, bring the broth to a boil, and then simmer the broth on low heat for 10 minutes.

-- Taste the broth, season with salt and ground black pepper to taste.
-Stir in the chopped fresh parsley.
+- Taste the broth, season with salt and pepper.
+Stir in the parsley.